Korchy/jquery_input_hint/README.md

         >
     </head>

-Add the "inputhint" class, and "hing_query" and "limits" paramenters to the input field which requires hints:
+Add the "inputhint" class, and "hint_query" and "limits" paramenters to the input field which requires hints:

     <input type="text"
         class="inputhint"